Operant conditioning: Factors that alter the effectiveness of reinforcement and punishment

 Most of these factors serve biological functions.
 For example, the process of satiation helps the organism maintain a stable internal environment (homeostasis).
 When an organism has been deprived of sugar, for example, the taste of sugar is an effective reinforcer.
 When the organism's blood sugar reaches or exceeds an optimum level the taste of sugar becomes less effective or even aversive.

 Shaping

-Shaping is a conditioning method much used in animal training and in teaching nonverbal humans.
+Shaping is a conditioning method often used in animal training and in teaching nonverbal humans.
 It depends on operant variability and reinforcement, as described above.
 The trainer starts by identifying the desired final (or "target") behavior.
 Next, the trainer chooses a behavior that the animal or person already emits with some probability.
 The form of this behavior is then gradually changed across successive trials by reinforcing behaviors that approximate the target behavior more and more closely.
 When the target behavior is finally emitted, it may be strengthened and maintained by the use of a schedule of reinforcement.